Skip to content

 There are a number of options out there, but they all had subpar editor experiences (typically encouraging markdown use, rather than a WYSIWYG experience).
 Many were abandoned.

-Here are some that I looked at (I found this post useful) and issues I had with them:
+Here are some that I looked at and issues I had with them:

 Astonishingly, the system I found that met most of the requirements was the same piece of software that’s been eating the internet for a while.
 WordPress.
 Specifically WordPress with a plugin called WP2Static.